zen006598/PocketFlow-Tutorial-Codebase-Knowledge/docs/design.md

 ## Node Design

-### Shared Memory
+### Shared Store

 > Notes for AI: Try to minimize data redundancy

-The shared memory structure is organized as follows:
+The shared Store structure is organized as follows:

 ```python
 shared = {